Mayur-Satpute/Mayur-Satpute/README.md

 💡 A quick learner, adaptable, team player, and eager to adopt new technologies to create efficient and future-ready solutions 🚀.

 🌍 Based in Mumbai, India
 🎓 B.Sc.
-Computer Science (CGPA 8.75) GRAD, MGM College
+Computer Science (CGPA 8.75), MGM College

 ---